ion39/DA5401-Assignment-5/README.md

 2. Open the notebook in Jupyter or VSCode.

-3. Download the dataset from the link and change the path accordingly.
+3. Download the file yeast.rar and change the path accordingly for the file yeast.arff

 4. Run cells sequentially; each section contains explanations and visualizations.